Is what you write on facebook private?

 Cordeiro, 57, of 11 Paula Lane, Johnston, and a citizen of the Azores, faces possible deportation as a result of the conviction, Vogel pointed out.

-is housebound in a wheelchair and for whom Cordeiro is the sole financial support.
+John E. MacDonald, one of Cordeiro’s lawyers, told the judge that his client is the father of a 25-year-old son who is housebound in a wheelchair and for whom Cordeiro is the sole financial support.
 He asked Vogel to see that Cordeiro have work release while at the ACI so Cordeiro could continue to earn money.
 But she left that decision to the Department of Corrections.

 Yadira Martinez, another of Nancy’s sisters, gave a victim-impact statement on behalf of Nancy, who relatives said could not be brought to court.